jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

 ```

 ### Get List of URLs from Open Tabs
 Because a link can redirect to a different destination than the original URL, you sometimes want to capture the actual destination of each page.
-An example of how to do this with tabs:
+Here is an example of how to capture all the links from a web page and open them in tabs:

 ```python linenums="1"
 from browserist import Browser